MCetCF/anglais/anglais/navajosmieux.md

 and then we will study the code they used.
 PUIS VOIR QUOI? leur reconnaissance?

-# How Navajo code talkers have been recruited.
+# Navajos as code-talkers: how they have been recruited.

 ## Preliminary: the code talkers during the WWI